Kp0c/drone-assembler/README.md

 - show where the part is going to be installed
 - install part to the closes point
 - visually show the installed part
+- calculate the cost
+- allow to edit assembly
+- allow to clear all
+- show the progress of the assembly

 ## Improvements in case if I have more time
 - [ ] move drone to the center of the screen